-Over the last few years, we’ve seen an increase in the number of websites being built without a homepage button.
-With more and more people taking design inspiration from the big sites like Facebook and Amazon (who have no real need for homepage buttons) – are companies missing out on something by missing out this feature from their websites?
+Over the last few years, we’ve seen an increase in the number of websites without a homepage button.
+But is taking design inspiration from sites like Facebook and Amazon actually devaluing their website?

 We’ll let you decide for yourself after reading our six reasons for including a homepage button on your website:

-Reason 1: The home page of a website is the page that is visited the most, receiving much more traffic than any other page on your website.
+The home page of a website is the page that people visit the most, receiving much more traffic than any other page on your website.
 So, surely, shouldn’t this afford it the prime position in your main navigation?

-Reason 2: It’s the hub of the website, and where users go if they get ‘lost’ or want to re-navigate to somewhere else on the website.
-Giving it the prominence it deserves means you’ll garner more clicks and have more users that can easily get to where they need to be, in turn improving your website traffic.
+It’s the hub of the website, and where users go if they get lost or want to re-navigate to somewhere else on the website.
+Giving it the prominence it deserves means you’ll garner more clicks.
+This means more users can easily get to where they need to be, in turn improving your website traffic.

-Reason 5: Some, if not most, of the customers coming to your website will be new.
-They won’t be familiar with the layout and design of your website, and, due to something called “familiarity bias”, users will be looking for the homepage button in the top left-hand corner of the screen, as this is where it’s usually placed on websites.
+Some, if not most, of the customers coming to your website will be new.
+They won’t be familiar with the layout and design of your website.
+Because of “familiarity bias”, users will be looking for the homepage button in the top left-hand corner, as this is where it’s usually placed.
 Be sure to put your home page button in this area and make sure it’s clearly labelled.
 Doing so will ensure users feel comfortable while browsing, making them more likely to stick around and engage with your services.

-Reason 6: It’s also great for SEO.
-It gives you more above the fold content, somewhere to direct search bots, redirect links and help with the internal structure of your website.
+It’s also great for SEO.
+It gives you more above the fold content and somewhere to direct search bots.
+As well as this, it also redirects links and helps with the internal structure of your website.
 It gives you a more authoritative page and site, which can help you in the Google rankings.